rogueLogical/MealPlan/README.md

 #### Stop the containers only

-press `Ctrl +C` in the terminal where the logs are printing (if running in the foreground) to stop the containers.
+Press `Ctrl + C` in the terminal where the logs are printing (if running in the foreground) to stop the containers.

 #### Stop and clear data